nmshd/connector/README.md

 The documentation for this project is available at https://enmeshed.eu/integrate.

+To get started developing in this repository, see the [developer's guide](README_dev.md).

 ## Feedback

 Please file any bugs or feature requests by creating an [issue](https://github.com/nmshd/feedback/issues).